 The childish, petulant reaction of la Liga’s crooked president Javier Tebas to the transfer speaks volumes about its significance.
 Of course, the insane sums of money involved and the player’s motivations will be questioned in coming weeks, likely by observers and politicians who know little about football.

 Just like any power shift, this won’t be met by sober curiosity and acceptance.
 This is especially true when it comes to football, a sport so conservative it purposely sat on goal-line technology for decades instead of embracing the common sense of modernity.

 Beckham brought spotlights to Paris before him when he joined aged 37, playing the odd 20 mins on one leg.
 It wasn’t the same.
-Even the signings of Ibra and Thiago Silva were regarded as two talented mercenaries chasing top money as they approached the twilight of their careers.
-Players likes Verratti, Lucas and Marquinhos are talents, but were signed as promising youngsters and are still not superstars.
+Even the signings of Ibra and Thiago Silva were misjudged as two talented mercenaries chasing top money as they approached the twilight of their careers.
+Players likes Verratti, Lucas and Marquinhos are no doubt talented, but were signed as promising youngsters and are still not superstars.

 So yeah, the Neymar thing is about money, but unless you’ve just woken up from a 40 year coma you’ll know this is how modern football works.
 Neymar is big financially, symbolically, commercially.
 You name it.

 Most crucially though, he is the player who alone was the difference between Paris and Barcelona in last year’s Champions League quarter final, scoring 2 goals and delivering 2 assist to make an unbelievable comeback reality.
 Here’s to the next pages of football history he’ll write in Paris.